Связаться с нами

 You can cross probe from the Engineering Change Order dialog by right-clicking to access cross probe commands to locate the Reference component in the schematic or the target component in the PCB as shown in the image below:

 The Differences between dialog can be used to cross-probe to a selected component on the schematic or PCB.
-Use the Project » Show Differences command to open the Differences between dialog then double-click on an entry to cross probe to that component on the schematic or PCB.
+Use the Project » Show Differences command to open the Differences between dialog.
+Double-click on an entry to cross probe to that component on the schematic or PCB.

 You can use the Variant Management dialog to cross probe to a chosen component on the schematic or the PCB.
 Double-click on the component in the Variant Management dialog or right-click then select Cross Probe from the menu.